-In today’s social climate, everyone always seems to be stressed out, anxious, and exhausted.
+In today’s social climate, everyone always seems to be stressed out, anxious and exhausted.
 But how much of our stress level is under our control?
-How much of stress is science, and how much is a choice?
+How much stress is science, and how much is a choice?
 It might help to look at some possible causes for stress first.

 In the U.S. today, people are getting less sleep than they did even 20 years ago, 44 percent of Americans feel more stressed than they did five years ago, and stress-related ailments cost the nation $300 billion every year in medical bills and lost productivity.